AdobeDocs/federated-audience-composition.en/help/compositions/activities/incremental-query.md

     >[!NOTE]
     >
     >The **[!UICONTROL Use a date field]** mode allows more flexibility depending on the date field that is selected.
-For example, if the specified field corresponds to a modification date, the date field mode will allow you to retrieve data that were recently updated, while the other mode will simply exclude recordings that were already targeted in a previous execution, even if they have been modified since the last execution of the workflow.
+For example, if the specified field corresponds to a modification date, the date field mode will allow you to retrieve data that were recently updated, while the other mode will simply exclude recordings that were already targeted in a previous execution, even if they have been modified since the last execution of the composition.

 <!--